Baby Ruth Candy Bars Actually Were Named After Babe Ruth

 In that year, Babe Ruth hit 59 home runs, had a .378 batting average, and a .512 on base percentage.
 The year before that, he had his breakout year with the Yankees hitting 54 home runs with a .376 batting average and a .533 on base percentage.
 From 1919-1921, he hit an astounding 142 home runs and was well on his way to revolutionizing the game of baseball.
 This all resulted in Babe Ruth’s fame skyrocketing from what it had been only a few years before serving primarily as a pitcher and pinch hitter for the Red Sox.
 Babe Ruth was a national celebrity in 1921.

 Further, the original version of the “Baby Ruth” candy bar was actually called the “Kandy Kake” and was coincidentally renamed to “Baby Ruth” directly after Babe Ruth had become a national celebrity.
 The Curtiss Candy Company also tried to get Babe Ruth to endorse their product after its launch, which he refused to do.
-Not only that, but the Curtiss Candy Company was headquartered very close to Wrigley Stadium and, in 1932, they setup a giant lit advertising sign near the spot where Babe Ruth’s supposed “called shot” landed, advertising Baby Ruth candy bars, fully visible from Wrigley Stadium.
+Not only that, but the Curtiss Candy Company was headquartered very close to Wrigley Field and, in 1932, they setup a giant lit advertising sign near the spot where Babe Ruth’s supposed “called shot” landed, advertising Baby Ruth candy bars, fully visible from Wrigley Field.
 This sign remained there for four years.

 Over and over again they attempted to associate their candy bar with Babe Ruth.
 The cover story told by the company was simply a way to get around having to pay Babe Ruth royalties for the use of his nickname and last name in their marketing efforts.
 The Curtiss Candy Company even had to use this story in actual legal proceedings when the manufacturer of the Babe Ruth Home Run Bar challenged the Baby Ruth name in court, claiming the Curtiss Candy Company were using the name without Babe Ruth’s permission, something the makers of the Babe Ruth Home Run Bar had managed to get from Ruth.
-The Curtiss Candy Company then successfully defended their candy bar’s name using the above “granddaughter of Grover Cleveland” story, which is full of inaccuracies and strains credibility.
+The Curtiss Candy Company then successfully defended their candy bar’s name using the above “daughter of Grover Cleveland” story, which is full of inaccuracies and strains credibility.